zama-ai/concrete-ml/docs/getting-started/concepts.md

 - **Programmable Boostrapping (PBS)** : Programmable Bootstrapping enables the homomorphic evaluation of any function of a ciphertext, with a controlled level of noise.
 Learn more about PBS in [this paper](https://eprint.iacr.org/2021/091).

+- **Ciphertext formats**: To represent encrypted values, Concrete ML offers two options: the default Concrete ciphertext format, which is supported by all ML models and highly optimized for performance, or the block-based TFHE-rs radix format, which supports larger values, is forward-compatible, and suitable for Blockchain applications, but is limited to certain types of ML models.

 For a deeper understanding of the cryptography behind the Concrete stack, refer to the [whitepaper on TFHE and Programmable Boostrapping](https://whitepaper.zama.ai/) or [this series of blogs](https://www.zama.ai/post/tfhe-deep-dive-part-1).

+## Ciphertext formats

+Two different types of ciphertexts are usable by Concrete ML for model input/outputs.

+1. _Concrete_ LWE ciphertexts (default):

+   By default, Concrete ML uses Concrete LWE ciphertexts with crypto-system parameters that are tailored to each ML model.
+These parameters may vary between different versions of Concrete ML.
+Thus, the encryption crypto-parameters may change at any point.
+Some implications are:

+- Typically, a server-side application provides the client with its encryption cryptographic parameters.
+- When the application is updated, the client downloads the new cryptographic parameters.
+- Ciphertexts encrypted with a set of cryptographic parameters can not be re-used for a model compiled with different cryptographic parameters

+2. _TFHE-rs radix_ ciphertexts:

+   Concrete ML also supports \_TFHE-rs radix _ ciphertexts, which rely on a universal and forward-compatible parameter set.
+Therefore:
+   In this setting, a conversion layer is added to the ML model, potentially resulting in a 4–5× latency overhead.

+- Ciphertexts encrypted with the universal cryptographic parameters can be used at any point in the future with any ML model.
+- In this setting, a conversion layer is added to the ML model.
+This conversion may imply a 4-5x slowdown for model latency.

 ## Model accuracy considerations under FHE constraints